Mike Ditka: Philadelphia Eagles

-On April 26, 1967, Ditka was traded to the Philadelphia Eagles along with a 1968 fourth-round pick (#106-Alan Bush), in exchange for quarterback Jack Concannon.
+On April 26, 1967, Ditka was traded to the Philadelphia Eagles along with a 1968 fourth-round pick (#106-Alan Bush) in exchange for quarterback Jack Concannon.
 The transaction was intended to fill roster vacancies created by the retirements of Eagles' tight end Pete Retzlaff and Bears' quarterback Rudy Bukich.
 His Oilers contract was transferred to the Eagles and Ditka was able to keep his $50,000 bonus to avoid any legal conflicts.
 His time as a Bears player bitterly came to an end with a parting shot in which he stated that Halas "threw nickels around like manhole covers."
 He wore number 98 in his first season with the Eagles, while only playing in nine games with four starts because of injuries.
 Ditka was outplayed by tight end Jim Kelly, registering 26 receptions for 274 yards and two touchdowns.

 In 1968, he changed his jersey number back to his usual 89.
 He appeared in 11 games with six starts, and his statistics were below tight end Fred Hill.
 He posted 13 receptions for 111 yards and two touchdowns.

 Dallas Cowboys

 On January 28, 1969, he was traded to the Dallas Cowboys in exchange for wide receiver Dave McDaniels.
-Pettis Norman ended up being named the starting tight end, but Ditka still was able to play in 12 games with four starts, while making 17 receptions for 268 yards and three touchdowns.
+Pettis Norman ended up being named the starting tight end, but Ditka was still able to play in 12 games with four starts, while making 17 receptions for 268 yards and three touchdowns.

 In 1970, he remained a reserve player behind Norman.
 He appeared in 14 games, while tallying eight receptions for 98 yards and no touchdowns.
 The Cowboys reached their first Super Bowl, losing 13–16 against the Baltimore Colts, by way of a field goal scored with five seconds left in regulation time.

 In 1971, he was a backup player behind Billy Truax, appearing in 14 games with four starts.
 He set the franchise record for tight ends with 30 receptions in a season, while also compiling 360 receiving yards, one touchdown, and three kickoff returns for 30 yards.
 His highlight was a touchdown reception in the Cowboys' 24–3 victory over the Miami Dolphins in Super Bowl VI.

 In 1972, he was named the starter at tight end, after Truax was limited by off-season knee surgery.
 He started all 14 games, posting 17 receptions for 198 yards and one touchdown, while alternating in some passing situations with rookie Jean Fugett.

 On March 1, 1973, Ditka announced his retirement as a player, opening the door for him to be named the Cowboys wide receiver assistant coach under head coach Tom Landry.
 At the time, his 427 receptions were the most by a tight end in NFL history.